Characteristics of Organizing

 As these management functions are designed to increase overall performance and productivity and ensure desired goal achievement.
 The role of organizing in this process is inevitable.
 In fact, without organizing the management process would not be effective.

 Organizing is a continuous process and lasts till the organization is live.
-It is not like one-time action, once done and work itself later.
+It is not like a one-time action, once done work itself later.

 Managers have to continuously be involved in identifying objectives, and activities, defining roles, and distributing authorities to concerned members to make fruitful results from the organizing.